Find Grad Schools

 25 Yearly Graduations

 The 17th most popular school in the country for english language majors who are seeking their master's degree is California State University - Fullerton.
 Each year, around 42,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 25 people received their master's degree in english language from Cal State Fullerton.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+About 73% of this group were women, and 73% were students from an underrepresented racial-ethnic group.

 #17